gadget-framework/gadget2/docs/userguide.md

-The printer type to output detailed information about predator-prey combinations, with the information aggregated into a convenient grouping, is called ”PredatorPreyPrinter”.
+The printer type to output detailed information about predator-prey combinations, with the information aggregated into a convenient grouping, is called "PredatorPreyPrinter".
 This printer type is defined by specifying the predators, preys, areas, age groups, length groups and timesteps of interest.
 The file format for this component is given
 below: